pwolf15/puzzles/README.md

 * make complexity better when given parent field
 * easy to mistake parent with single child as leaf

+## Heaps

+* heaps are specialized binary tree: complete binary tree, where key at each node is at least a great as keys stored in its children.
+* max-heap:
+* log(n) insertions
+* O(1) time lookup for max,
+* O(log n) for deletion of max element
+* O(n) search for keyss
+* also referred to as priority queue
+* min-heap, symmetric version of data structure
+* example problem: k longest strings in stream

 ### TODO.

 Implement variants